-- Had a very vibrant strategic planning session which brought about critical action plans to turnaround our fortunes as a Municipality - The municipality undertook a series of intensely contested sessions of Public Participation to give feedback to our community and also to afford our community a platform to raise their concerns and also acknowledge the resounding work our Municipality has done through service delivery over the past financial year.
+- Had a very vibrant strategic planning session which brought about critical action plans to turnaround our fortunes as a Municipality - With the leadership and guidance of our dedicated management and political office bearers, undertook a series of intensely contested sessions of Public Participation to give feedback to our community and also to afford our community a platform to raise their concerns and also acknowledge the beautiful work our Municipality has done through service delivery over the past financial year. - Has managed to assemble a pool of highly skilled personnel to turn our Municipal fortunes around

-Allow me to convey a word of gratitude to our committed and valued community and stakeholders whom, even during these trying times of municipal financial challenges managed to bring the institution to a state it is in now.
+Allow me to convey a word of gratitude to our committed and valued councillors, managers and the employees in general who, even during these trying times of municipal financial challenges managed to bring the institution to a state it is in now.